 The relationship between the two was full of ups and downs.
 Their first tour in Germany, France and England was a great success and brought them closer together.
 The disastrous second large tour in Germany and France and the death of Wolfgang’s mother, brought great bitterness and resentment into the relationship.
 Leopold accused Wolfgang, restricted him from pursuing love affairs and regularly demanded money.

 When thinking of an oppressor of Wolfgang’s talent, we normally think of the Prince Bishop Hieronymus Colloredo.
 Yet to some, Leopold was almost as bad, resisting Wolfgang’s will to move to Vienna, disapproving his marriage to Constanze and eventually disinheriting him.

 Some historians even speculate that Wolfgang’s weak immune system was due to the constant pressure by his demanding father.
-One thing we know for sure- no matter how talented one is, we all need love and support, especially from those who are supposed to do so unconditionally- our parents.
+One thing we know for sure- no matter how talented one is, we all need love and support, especially from those who should do so unconditionally- our parents.

 Make sure to check out our private tours to learn more about the history of Austrian composers.